RaXx00n/CPE-it/README.md

 Now all three components of the stack should be working and connected to each other and digesting the default path set in logstash.conf.
 By default it is
 /home/kali/Desktop/testdata.ndjson

-testdata.ndjson has been included in the repo
+[testdata.ndjson](https://github.com/RaXx00n/cpeit/blob/main/cpeit-elk/testdata.ndjson) has been included for testing!